oliora/ppconsul/README.md

 ## How To Build
 Install prerequirements:

-1. C++11 compatible compiler.
+1. Get C++11 compatible compiler.
 Was tested with Visual Studio 2013 and Xcode 6.0 (Clang 3.5)
 2. [Git](http://git-scm.com/) client
 3. [CMake](http://www.cmake.org/) 2.8 or above on Linux/OSX, 2.8.12 or above on Windows. **Note that CMake 3 not guaranteed to work.**
 4. [cpp-netlib](http://cpp-netlib.org/) 0.11 or above.
 Note that this library depends on [Boost](http://www.boost.org/).